Sharda University Admissions 2025

 (2) Within the kin and caste group

-(4) Practice of women having several husbands
+(4) The practice of women having several husbands

 Solution - The marriage of members of the same group is called Endogamy.
 It only shows the marriage patterns of people of the same caste.
-The major goal of endogamy is to sustain societal cohesion by conserving cultural traditions and values.
+The primary goal of endogamy is to sustain societal cohesion by conserving cultural traditions and values.

 Choose the correct answer from the options given below :